 Gay, Lesbian, anything will do

 At this point, I realized I wasn’t allowed to picky and expanded the search area to: anything will do!
-I’ve been to gay clubs before and even though they are very different from clubs for women, the male gay scene is known for its memorable parties.
+I’ve been to gay clubs before and even though they are very different from clubs for women, the male gay party scene is known for its memorable parties.
 The only thing we wanted was great fun and hassle-free bathroom access.
 So the search continued.
 If we are to believe this article on gay life in the area, most of the clubs that existed, are closed by now.
 The most popular one still exists.
 That is exactly the one we went to, full of hope on a great night out.

 A random gay club in Playa Del Carmen

 Aside from the massively popular Coco Bongo, which is more of a show than a club, there seemed to be only one option in Playa del Carmen.
 I’m not sure if the place even has an actual address, but it’s conveniently located in a small alley next to a Seven Eleven on Fifth Avenue.
 We walked past some bins and backdoors before we finally reached the entrance of the best gay bar in Playa Del Carmen.
 Even before entering, we could see there was nobody in there.
-But we decided to go in anyway.
+But we decided to go in any way.
 We didn’t immediately feel at home, probably because the bartender eyed us as if we had to be lost.
 Walls were covered in velvet drapings and mirrors.
 Some of the curtains were leading somewhere special, without a doubt.
-In every direction you could worship your ass and your pecs in a single glance.
+In every direction, you could worship your ass and your pecs in a single glance.

 Did I say there was nobody there?
 Well, there was someone there.
-After ordering two of the cheapest beers available, we had to go with the only entertainment available: watching the other person go wild.
+After ordering two of the cheapest beers available, we had to go with the only entertainment available: watching the one other person go wild.
 This young gay man was clearly far gone, but he was having the time of his life and he obviously liked himself very much.
 He was dancing in front of one of the mirrors while trying to seduce himself with the horny look in his eyes.
 Quickly finishing our beers, we tried to decide which velvet curtain held bathroom access and thought about the other possible sights we might encounter.

 Next door to the gay club, we found a cool rooftop bar without male entertainment which suited us perfectly.
 We didn’t undertake any more actions to find gay nightlife in the touristic center of Playa del Carmen.
 After all, our gay excursion in Playa del Carmen turned out to be a memorable night after all.
-I vividly remember the unsuccessful search and the exact moment we agreed on finding another place to go to.
+I vividly remember the unsuccessful search and the exact moment we agreed on finding a different place to go to.
 I would withstand the angry looks in binary bathrooms rather than search for the restrooms behind the mysterious curtains.
 There is one yearly LGBT event in June: the Playa Pride.
 We haven’t been yet, so can’t promise anything.
-But if you happen to be in the area in June, this could just as well be your happy traveler moment!
+But if you happen to be traveling Mexico in June, this could just as well be your happy traveler moment!
 Don’t forget to check our LGBT rights page about Mexico and our other Mexico posts!